Z3Prover/z3prover.github.io/slides/guest-lectures-wien-2025/projects.md

 * Considering that the bound on the _small_ model may not be that small, does it make sense to add bits on demand?

-## Completness for finite sets with select and ranges.
+## Completness for finite sets with filter and ranges.

 This project is pen/paper as opposed to coding.

-The combination of select (filter) and ranges wasn't considered and the model construction we pursue here is not used in the reference literature on sets with range constructs.
+The combination of filter and ranges wasn't considered and the model construction we pursue here is not used in the reference literature on sets with range constructs.
 A rigorous pen/paper proof for what are the sufficient set of instantations and model construction can be highly valuable weeding out mistaes that can be made at the coding level.

+## Model-checker for conclusive answers for incomplete domains

+There are several combinations of features that the solver (implementation) is unlikely to be complete for:

+* set.range and set.size
+* set.filter and set.size
+* set.map
+* set.range and set.filter

+The base-line implementation (should) give up if there is a combination of operators that are not handled.
+We would like to produce a conclusive SAT answer if the solver was able to produce a model.
+Similarly, if the current state is satisfiable, there is no need for the solver to apply useless inferences.

+Model construction produces an interpretation for every set variable.
+It is invoked if the state is satisfiable.
+Nothing prevents us from invoking model construction even if we don't know whether the state is satisfiable.
+We can use a candidate model for set variables and check if it satisfies all constraints (equalities, diseqalities, does not create new equalities over shared variables, and values for set.size).

 ## LIA*